jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 > CNAME: Points a hostname to any other hostname.
 Only for non-root domain.
 > You cannot set an ALIAS record for an EC2 DNS name

+> For EC2 instances, always use a Type A Record without an Alias.
+>For ELB, Cloudfront and S3, always use a Type A Record with an Alias
+>For RDS, always use the CNAME Record with no Alias.

 ## Routing Internet Traffic to AWS Resources
 - Route traffic to an Amazon Virtual Private Cloud interface endpoint by using your domain name